 Take standard precautions.

-Maybe you know someone who was mugged in Brazil, pick pocketed in Italy, or robbed in South Africa.
-That can happen anywhere and I just follow some common sense.
-I don’t go out at night alone in most cities, I take a reliable taxi service instead of the public bus on occasion, and I’ve been known to pay a bit more for accommodation that have a 24-hour security guard when necessary.
+Maybe you know someone who was mugged in Brazil, pickpocketed in Italy, or robbed in South Africa.
+That can happen anywhere, and I just follow some common sense.
+I don’t go out at night alone in most cities, I take a reliable taxi service instead of the public bus on occasion, and I’ve been known to pay a bit more for accommodation that has a 24-hour security guard when necessary.
 Sometimes, people are simply in the wrong place at the wrong time.
 Often times, they were careless or should have been better prepared.
 I love a cheap hostel, I enjoy local bus rides, and who doesn’t love to go out at night for a good time?
-But, when my safety is involved, I avoid all of these things.
-If you have done your research, then take precautions to reflect on the overall safety of the place.
+But when my safety is involved, I avoid all of these things.
+If you’ve done your research, then take precautions that reflect the overall safety of the place.
 I take precautions.

 If you don’t go, you’ll be missing out on many amazing places and incredible experiences.
 Many of our fears about traveling as a female are unfounded once we get right down to it.
 With some planning and a taste for adventure, you can embark on your dream trip and leave those fears and hesitations behind, even if you are a girl!

-Laura Walker runs the website, A Wandering Sole.
-She’s been backpacking around the world for seven months by herself and is not afraid just because she is a girl.
+Laura Walker runs the website A Wandering Sole.
+She’s been backpacking around the world for seven months by herself and isn’t afraid just because she’s a girl.
 You can get more travel tips from her website or check back here every other Thursday for more stories by her.